-The HUBZone program is a U.S. government program which recognizes companies that operate and employ in areas that, historically, have financial difficulties.
-Part of it is also our customer EJ Consulting Inc., a certified engineering firm located in Huntsville, Alabama.
+The HUBZone program is a U.S. government program which recognizes companies that operate and employ personnel from areas that, historically, have endured financial difficulties.
+One of the stakeholders is also our customer, EJ Consulting Inc., a certified engineering firm located in Huntsville, Alabama.

 EJ Consulting provides mechanical and systems engineering support to small manufacturing and aerospace firms.
-Its services include research driven product improvement, helping customers identify and justify optimization with engineering analysis and computer modeling.
+The company’s services include research driven product improvement, helping customers identify and justify optimization with engineering analysis and computer modelling.

 Valve Sizing with Computational Fluid Dynamics

-The engineers at EJ Consulting had an existing valve they needed to change the size of.
-Physical testing would have been difficult, pumping 200-1000 GPM and accurately measuring the pressure drop, flows, and forces, so creating a prototype was not a practical way to go.
+The engineers at EJ Consulting had an existing valve that they needed to change the size of.
+Physical testing would have proven difficult—pumping 200-1000 GPM and accurately measuring the pressure drop, flows, and forces—, thus creating a prototype was not the most practical way to go.

-“We knew that if we did not use CAE (Computer-aided Engineering), we would need to estimate the flow from similar valves, and not alter the design.
-We anticipated the simulated valve would perform better.”, said EJ Consulting engineers.
+“We knew that if we did not use CAE (Computer-Aided Engineering), we would need to estimate the flow from similar valves, and not alter the design.
+We anticipated the simulated valve would perform better,” said EJ Consulting’s engineers.

-A CAD software was used to create the flow volume; 6 pipe diameters upstream and 10 pipe diameters downstream, where pressure taps would be installed in a physical test environment.
+CAD software was used to create the flow volume, 6 pipe diameters upstream and 10 pipe diameters downstream, where pressure taps would be installed in a physical test environment.

-The biggest challenge our customer faced was setting Hex dominant refinements for each trouble area of the mesh.
-“Using Hex dominant refinements proved accurate, but costly, results when using it for individual problem areas.
+The major challenge that our customer faced was setting the Hex dominant refinements for each concerning area of the mesh.
+“Using Hex dominant refinements proved accurate, but costly results when using it for individual problem areas.
 As an alternative, we compared the results to the tetrahedral mesh with layers and confirmed the results were applicable and useful.
 Having both processes allowed us to confidently navigate between an economical simulation process and the most accurate method.”

-With SimScale, once the engineers had a good mesh design, they run 5 simulations simultaneously.
-Once started, they could work on something else in the meantime, since the analysis were not consuming their machine power, like it happens with traditional simulation software.
+With SimScale, once the engineers had a good mesh design, they ran 5 simulations simultaneously.
+Once started, they could work on something else concurrently, since the analysis does not consume machine power, as with traditional simulation software.

-“With the simulations done on SimScale, we characterized the valve (original goal), and gained much greater in sight to the interaction between the valve and the fluid at each valve position.
+“With the simulations done on SimScale, we characterized the valve (original goal) and gained much greater insight into the interaction between the valve and the fluid at each valve position.
 This will help us provide a better analysis in the future.
-SimScale has proved to be for the firm a flexible and scalable tool for our valve sizing project, which was critical for a HUBZone firm.”
+SimScale has proved to be a flexible and scalable tool for our valve sizing project, which was critical for a HUBZone firm.”

-EJ Consulting’s team is planning to build the future by employing and developing HUBZone employees and making a difference in their community.
-As for Cloud-based simulation software, it turned out to be what they hoped for: an easy and accessible way to perform reliable simulations.
+EJ Consulting’s team is planning to build the future by employing and developing HUBZone employees and make a difference in their community.
+As for cloud-based simulation software, it turned out to be exactly what they hoped for: an easy and accessible way to perform reliable simulations.